 The MIPI CSI-2 interface is the most widely used camera interface for mobile.
-(7).
+(9).
 You can use this interface to build single- or multi-camera designs for a variety of applications.

-T55 FPGAs include up to three (depending on the package) hardened MIPI D-PHY blocks (4 data lanes and 1 clock lane) with MIPI CSI-2 IP blocks.
+T20 FPGAs include one or two (depending on the package) hardened MIPI D-PHY blocks (4 data lanes and 1 clock lane) with MIPI CSI-2 IP blocks.
 The MIPI RX and MIPI TX can operate independently with dedicated I/O banks.